hashicorp/packer/website/source/docs/provisioners/puppet-masterless.html.markdown

 Required parameters:

+* `manifest_file` (string) - This is either a path to a puppet manifest (`.pp` file) _or_ a directory containing multiple manifests that puppet will apply.
-* `manifest_file` (string) - The manifest file for Puppet to use in order to compile and run a catalog.
-This file must exist on your local system and will be uploaded to the remote machine.
+  These file(s) must exist on your local system and will be uploaded to the remote machine.

 Optional parameters: